c

 Last updated: May 2026

-The short version: MSafe does not declare the android.permission.INTERNET permission, which means the app physically cannot make a network connection.
-There are no servers to breach, no accounts, no analytics, and no tracking SDKs.
+The short version: MSafe makes no network connections - on Android it isn't even granted permission to, and on iOS it ships with no networking code at all.
+There are no servers to breach, no accounts, no analytics, and no tracking.
 Your vault never leaves your phone unless you explicitly export it.

 Data Collection